"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Introduction

-In this work, we strive to connect XAI development with end-users, and study a real-world context in which XAI methods might be deployed.
-Concretely, we set out to answer three research questions: \begin{itemize} \item \textbf{RQ1}: What are end-users' XAI \textbf{needs} in real-world applications? \item \textbf{RQ2}: How do end-users \textbf{intend to use} XAI explanations? \item \textbf{RQ3}: How are existing XAI methods \textbf{perceived} by end-users? \end{itemize} In scoping our study, we focus on Merlin, an AI-based mobile phone application that identifies birds based on user-uploaded photos and audio recordings.
+In scoping our study, we focus on Merlin, an AI-based mobile phone application that uses computer vision to identify birds in user-uploaded photos and audio recordings.
 We chose Merlin because it is a widely-used application that allows us to connect with a diverse set of active end-users.
-Concretely, we conducted semi-structured interviews with 20 users who span the range from low-to-high AI background (representing both consumers and creators of AI systems) and low-to-high domain background (representing both users who know \emph{less} and \emph{more} about birding than the AI system).
+Concretely, we conducted a mixed-methods study with 20 Merlin users who span the range from low-to-high AI background (representing both consumers and creators of AI systems) and low-to-high domain background (representing both users who know \emph{less} and \emph{more} about birding than the AI system).

+With each participant, we conducted an hour-long interview, which included a survey and an interactive feedback session, to understand their XAI needs, uses, and perceptions.
+Our study bridges the gap between XAI research done in the HCI and AI communities by directly connecting end-users of a real-world AI application with the XAI methods literature.
+We do so by mocking up four XAI approaches that could be potentially implemented into Merlin, i.e., heatmap, example, concept, and prototype-based explanations of the AI's outputs.
+The mock-up explanations enabled us to get concrete and detailed data about how participants intended to use XAI explanations, as well as how they perceived each approach, in an actual AI use context.